 How to Bridge the Gap Between New Discoveries and Useful Bioproducts

-Deborah Pascoe, Culture’s VP of Operations, shared technical and non-technical learnings from her career as a leader and entrepreneur in biomanufacturing.
+Deborah Pascoe, PhD, Culture’s VP of Operations, shared technical and non-technical learnings from her career as a leader and entrepreneur in biomanufacturing.
 See what her varied experience has taught her about how biotech companies can turn new discoveries into useful products sooner.

 Mattie: In your years of experience as a leader in both biopharma and industrial biomanufacturing, what are some of the critical elements of success for companies in this space?